fang150/fang150.github.io/_posts/2020-09-30-Leadership.md

 mathjax: "true"
 ---

-Leadership, I recently learned from wise people,is about humility, leading by example, and lifting people.
+Leadership, I recently realized,is about humility, leading by example, and lifting people.
 Leadership is a privilege and a responsibility, not a goal.

 I will expand this later.